Here Comes Winter!

 In this unit I focus on teaching my students to become independent writers and researchers.
 I teach them reading strategies to help them collect information from non-fiction texts and encourage them to take risks with invented spelling.
 I teach how to use resources, such as word walls and books, to help them in their writing.
 In math and science, we read thermometers and track temperatures throughout the year.

 - Read a thermometer and describe what it does

 - Become familiar with winter behaviors in animals

 Lesson Plans for this Unit

-Add and whisk until smooth: 1 cup water, 1 tbsp oil, food coloring.
-(Cake decorators paste or liquid makes great colors!)
+- 1 tbsp food coloring (Cake decorators paste or liquid makes great colors!)